Edward Neumeier

-Edward Neumeier (born August 24, 1957) is an American screenwriter, producer and director best known for his work on the science fiction movies RoboCop and Starship Troopers.
+Edward Neumeier (born August 24, 1957) is an American screenwriter best known for his work on the science fiction movies RoboCop and Starship Troopers.
 He wrote the latter's sequels Starship Troopers 2: Hero of the Federation, Starship Troopers 3: Marauder (which he also directed) and Starship Troopers: Traitor of Mars.

+Early life

+Edward Vann Neumeier was born to Gloria and Edward James Neumeier.
+Neumeier graduated at Sir Francis Drake High School in San Anselmo, California.
+Neumeier studied journalism at the University of California at Santa Cruz, then attended the School of Motion Picture and Television at University of California at Los Angeles (UCLA).

 Career

 Early career

-Neumeier studied journalism at the University of California at Santa Cruz, then attended the School of Motion Picture and Television at University of California at Los Angeles (UCLA).
 After completing his bachelor's degree at UCLA, Neumeier started work in the Hollywood film business as a production assistant on the TV series Taxi.
 He went on to become a script reader in the Story Analyst's Union, working at Paramount Pictures and Columbia Pictures.
 During his time at Columbia, he advocated for putting Risky Business into production; after the film became an unexpected success, he moved on to a job as a junior executive at the Universal Pictures company.

 RoboCop

 Neumeier wrote his first outlines and film treatments for his first movie, RoboCop, as well as other spec scripts.
 He declined an offer of a vice-presidency at Universal Pictures, to develop the screenplay for RoboCop, with Michael Miner.

 The rights to the screenplay were bought up by the Orion Pictures company, and was granted a budget of just under $15 million.
 Paul Verhoeven was assigned to make the movie.

 Neumeier also co-produced RoboCop, which was released in movie theaters in 1987 in North America and some other locations.
-This movie was a success, and it drew just over 50 million dollars' worth of ticket sales in the United States alone.
+This movie was a success, and it drew just over $50 million worth of ticket sales in the United States alone.
 The success of RoboCop also motivated the production of two sequels, RoboCop 2 and RoboCop 3, and also two TV series, one live-action and one animated.
 Most of the creators of RoboCop had left before the production of these sequels.

+Neumeier recounts the making in RoboDoc: The Creation of RoboCop, a 2023 four part TV documentary series that premiered on Screambox from directors Chris Griffith and Eastwood Allen, and producer Gary Smart.